Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 Then $\eta$ is a section of $\mH(L,f^*TN)$, i.e. $\eta\circ j_M= J\circ\eta$.
 Moreover $f$ is holomorphically harmonic \iif $\eta$ is a holomorphic section of the complex vector bundle $\mH(L,f^*TN)$, i.e.

 \end{prop} \textbf{Proof.} We write

 so that we can conclude according to proposition~\ref{d-nabla-eta} and proposition~\ref{holoharm}.
-This completes the proof. $\square$\\[1mm] We can give a caracterisation which looks like very closely to the one which holds for harmonic maps (\cite{BuRaw}): \begin{thm} A map $f\colon (L,j_L) \to (N,J)$ from a Riemann surface into an almost complex manifold, is holomorphically harmonic \iif
+This completes the proof. $\square$ \\ Now, we can give a characterization of holomorphic harmonicity which looks like very closely to the one which holds for harmonic maps (\cite{BuRaw}): \begin{thm} A map $f\colon (L,j_L) \to (N,J,\nabla)$ from a Riemann surface into an almost complex affine manifold, is holomorphically harmonic \iif